TonyFaith/some_bash/README.md

 # some_bash
-some bash for video crop, images transpose and so on
+some bash for video crop, images transpose and so on, CREATED JANNWU.2018-11-13